SCRAM Continuous Alcohol Monitoring® FAQsContinuously monitors an individual's alcohol consumption over a defined period

 Will putting your ankle/leg in water or ice to keep your skin from sweating prevent the bracelet from detecting alcohol?

-No. Not only will the temperature sensor register an alert, this tactic does not prevent the bracelet from taking transdermal readings.
-In addition, submerging the bracelet in water is prohibited and would be classed as a tamper.
+Not only will the temperature sensor register an alert, this tactic does not prevent the bracelet from taking transdermal readings.
+In addition, submerging the bracelet in water is prohibited and would be classed as a tamper event.
 This would damage the bracelet and will be subject to a charge.

 What happens if a drink or a product containing alcohol is accidently spilled on the bracelet?